cbegin/graven/README.md

 $ graven package

 # When you're ready to release
-$ graven repo --login --name github
+$ graven repo login --name github
 Please type or paste a github token (will not echo):
 $ graven release
 $ graven bump [major|minor|patch|QUALIFIER]